wardle/hermes/README.md

 It is designed as both library for embedding into larger applications, or as a microservice.

 It is fast, both for import and for use.
-It imports and indexes the International and UK editions of SNOMED CT in a total of 7 minutes; you can have a server running seconds after that.
+It imports and indexes the International and UK editions of SNOMED CT in less than 5 minutes; you can have a server running seconds after that.

 It replaces previous similar tools written in java and golang and is designed to fit into a wider architecture